 Is turbulence dangerous?

-Most turbulence-related accidents are not life-threatening and occur at 30,000+ feet.
-Those injured are flight attendants and passengers out of their seats or not wearing seat belts.
+Turbulence-related accidents are not life-threatening, occur at 30,000+ feet and in most cases, the injured parties have been flight attendants or passengers out of their seats, or not wearing seat belts.

-Airplanes these days are built to withstand pretty serious turbulence and if a plane experiences severe turbulence it will be thoroughly checked after the flight to ensure everything is where it should be.
+Modern aircraft are built to withstand pretty serious turbulence and after a severe experience, the plane will be thoroughly checked as a precaution.
 Damage is rare.

 How do pilots deal with turbulence?

-What you can do to reduce the effects of airplane turbulence?
+How do you reduce the effects of airplane turbulence?